Expected Sales Tax Due FAQ

 - Once you've fully set this up, your Sales Tax Reports will exclude the exempt or reduced tax items from the Expected Sales Tax Due Estimate.

-- If you make sales on platforms outside of Amazon, Shopify and SmartCalcs and you sell exempt or reduced tax items, and you have tax collection set up correctly in your cart, we recommend that you stick with the totals in the "Actual Sales Tax Collected" Report for the time being.
+- If you make sales on platforms outside of these supported platforms, you sell exempt or reduced tax items, and you have tax collection set up correctly in your cart, we recommend that you stick with the totals in the "Actual Sales Tax Collected" Report for the time being.

 Q: Are refunds included in the Adjustments/Presumed exempt totals?

 - In some state Reports, a refund from a previous period can be reported in the next upcoming return.
 This effectively reduces the gross sales total for the period when the refund took place, which would also reduce the amount of taxes owed during the time frame as well.